Skip to content

 As families and educators, we share the responsibility of guiding young people through these challenges.
 Experts recommend fostering open discussions about their online experiences, focusing on how those interactions shape their perspectives on gender roles, masculinity, and social norms.
 Modelling balanced online habits, minimising screen time, and encouraging face-to-face connections are vital steps in promoting a healthier, more thoughtful relationship with technology.

-Here at Auburn High, we are proactively addressing these concerns through initiatives like our Respectful Relationships curriculum and the development of specialised programs launching next term.
+Here at Auburn High we are proactively addressing these concerns through initiatives like our Respectful Relationships curriculum and planning specialised programs launching next term.
 These programs are designed to empower students to navigate complex social issues with resilience, empathy, and integrity.

 Together, let’s continue to nurture a community where connection, belonging, and values-driven education take centre stage.
 Thank you for your ongoing support.